MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 can (or must) be set by the Buyer/Client.
 The Seller/Server (SOF) then enriches the entity in the response with additional information.

-**_Note:_** `FaultManagementJob_Create` is an entity used by the Buyer/Client
-to make a request. `FaultManagementJob` is an entity used by the Seller/Server to provide a response.
-The request entity has a subset of attributes of the response entity.
-Thus for visibility of these shared attributes `FaultManagementJob_Common` has been introduced (this class is not supposed to be used directly in the exchange).

 A `FaultManagementJob_Create` defines measurement intervals, schedules, and service-specific configuration of FM job (in `serviceSpecificConfiguration` section).